LemmenAid/surf-spot-finder/README.md

 ### ASCII Art

-ASCII Art is used as a title for the app to improve the User experience and to add some visual interest.
+ASCII Art is used as a title for the app to give the Surf Spot Finder a visual identity and to make it visually appealing.

 ![ACSII Art](README-files/banner-surfspot.png)

 ### Slow Print

-A lot of the text in the app is printed slowly to improve User experience and to make sure that the User is not overwhelmed by the text appearing on the screen.
+The majority of the text in the app is printed slowly to improve User experience and to make sure that the User is not overwhelmed by the text appearing on the screen.

 ### Welcome Message & Counties

 * As soon as the page is loaded, the ASCII Art is displayed and a welcome message is gradually printed out.
 In the welcome message the purpuse of the app is explained.

-* After the welcome message a list of available Counties is displayed and the User is promted to choose a County where they want to go surfing and want to explore further.
+* After the welcome message a list of available Counties is displayed and the User is promted to choose a County where they want to go surfing.

 ![Welcome](README-files/welcome.png)

 ### Surfspots

-* After choosing a County the terminal is cleared and a list of available surfspots for that County are displayed.
-The User is asked if they want to explore one of these surfspots or if they want to exit the program.
+* After choosing a County the terminal is cleared and a list of available surfspots for that County is displayed.
+The User is asked if they want to explore one of these surfspots further or if they want to exit the program.

 ![Surfspots](README-files/surfspots.png)